CSVfox

 So, the negation of ">" (greater) is "!>" (not greater), which is equivalent to "<=" (lesser or equal).

-Also the regular match "r" can be negated with "!r", which then means "does not match".
+Also the regular match "r:" can be negated with "nr:" or "!@" (or with a mix of both), which then means "string does not match the regular expression".

 However, there is still an important difference when it comes to more than one operand on the right side.